sportebois/coursera-getdata-011-course-project/codebook.md

 For more infos about the raw data, please read `raw-data/UCI HAR Dataset/README.txt`, which details how these data were collected and measured.

+Informations from the raw data were ten processed.
+The processing _instructions list_ is in the `run_analysis.R` script.
+This script is extensively commented to explain in details the various operations.
+Please have a look at this script for any details about the data mapping and cleaning.

 ## Information about the tidy data set variables